Food safety

 Cold holding is a critical operation in any food establishment for keeping high-risk foods safe for consumption.

-In a fast-paced restaurant environment, several tasks are critical for food safety compliance.
-One of which is cold-holding high-risk foods.
+In a fast-paced restaurant environment or high-volume food production facility, several tasks are critical for food safety compliance.
+One of which is monitoring the cold-holding temperature of high-risk foods.
 This food safety approach is widely used in the food industry for preserving the safety and quality of highly perishable foods.

 1. The maximum cold-holding temperature for high-risk foods is 41°F (5°C) or below.